-The credit agreement contains various covenants that, among other things, limit our ability to grant certain liens, make certain loans and investments, make distributions, enter into mergers or acquisitions unless certain conditions are satisfied, enter into hedging transactions, change our lines of business, prepay certain indebtedness, enter into certain affiliate transactions or engage in certain asset dispositions.
-Additionally, the credit agreement limits our ability to incur additional indebtedness with certain exceptions, including the ability to incur up to \$400.0 million of additional unsecured debt.
+The Credit Facility contains various covenants that, among other things, limit our ability to grant certain liens, make certain loans and investments, make distributions, enter into mergers or acquisitions unless certain conditions are satisfied, enter into hedging transactions, change our lines of business, prepay certain indebtedness, enter into certain affiliate transactions or engage in certain asset dispositions.
+Additionally, the Credit Facility limits our ability to incur additional indebtedness with certain exceptions, including the ability to incur up to \$150.0 million of additional unsecured debt, \$25.0 million of capital leases, \$30.0 million of foreign overdraft lines and \$50.0 million of other debt.

-The credit agreement also contains financial covenants, which, among other things, require us, on a consolidated basis, to maintain specified financial ratios or conditions summarized as follows:
+The Credit Facility also contains financial covenants, which, among other things, require us, on a consolidated basis, to maintain specified financial ratios or conditions summarized as follows: